avinshe/Neural_Network_From_Scratch/README.md

-# I Built a Neural Network From Scratch
+# Building a Neural Network From Scratch

 Why waste time reinventing the wheel?